West voices alarm on Crimea, calls on Russia to respect Ukraine sovereignty

 Crimea's pro-Russia prime minister has put himself in charge of all military forces, police and other security services in the region.
 He has also appealed to Russian President Vladimir Putin for assistance in "guaranteeing peace and calm" there.

-Putin has obtained authorisation from the upper house of parliament to send armed forces to Ukraine's Crimea region, although a spokesman said that no decision had yet been taken on whether to send them.
+Putin has asked the upper house of parliament to approve sending armed forces to Ukraine's Crimea region, citing a threat to the lives of citizens of Russia.

-British Foreign Secretary William Hague, who travels to Ukraine on Sunday to hold talks with the new leadership, urged his Russian counterpart to act to ease tensions and said Russia was posing a potentially grave threat to Ukraine.
+British Foreign Secretary William Hague, who travels to Ukraine on Sunday to hold talks with the new leadership, urged his Russian counterpart to act to ease tensions.

-Hague said Britain supported the Ukrainian government's request for urgent consultations in accordance with the 1994 Budapest Memorandum, signed by Britain, United States, Russia and Ukraine.

-The memorandum provided guarantees of Ukraine's sovereignty and integrity in exchange for a Ukrainian commitment, since fulfilled, to give up its Soviet-era nuclear weapons.
+In a tweet, Hague added he had spoken to German Foreign Minister Frank-Walter Steinmeier and discussed the need for international diplomatic action to address the crisis.

 "The situation in Crimea in particular has become considerably more acute.
 Whoever pours more oil onto the flames now, with words or actions, is consciously aiming for further escalation of the situation," he said.

-"Everything Russia does in Crimea must be in keeping with the sovereignty and territorial integrity of Ukraine, and treaties on Russia's Black Sea fleet."
+"Everything Russia does in Crimea must be in keeping with the sovereignty and territorial integrity of Ukraine, and treaties on Russia's Black Sea fleet," he said.

 Steinmeier said European leaders must confer swiftly in order to agree a common position of the European Union.